Laalo – Krishna Sada Sahaayate: Box office

-Trade reports cited by Bollywood Hungama described Laalo as a “miraculous Gujarati hit,” noting that its box-office performance led to the VPF waiver – an honour typically reserved for major Hindi or international films.
+Trade reports cited by Bollywood Hungama described Laalo as a “miraculous Gujarati hit,” noting that its box office performance led to the VPF waiver – an honour typically reserved for major Hindi or international films.
 This was seen as a reflection of the film's growing success and theatre owners' confidence in its audience appeal.

 Aaj Tak reported that Laalo achieved strong ticket sales, surpassing the collections of some mainstream Hindi releases in Gujarat.
 The report attributed the film's steady performance to positive word of mouth and its devotional storytelling.

 Further coverage by Pinkvilla highlighted that the film had a slow start – collecting just ₹0.40 crore in its first week, followed by about ₹0.30 crore and ₹0.75 crore in the second and third weeks respectively – but then witnessed a substantial surge in its fourth week ₹0.45 crore on Friday, ₹1.20 crore on Saturday, ₹2.20 crore on Sunday and ₹2.75 crore on Tuesday of that week.
 The article reported a total gross of approximately ₹10.15 crore in 26 days, with about ₹8.70 crore earned in the last five days.
 Pinkvilla described this as one of the rarest cases at the Indian box office.

 As the film progressed into its later weeks, it continued to record substantial growth at the box office.
 Reports indicated that it entered its fifth weekend with strong momentum and surpassed the cumulative earnings of its first four weeks within that single weekend.
 Box-office tracking further noted that the film went on to exceed the lifetime collections of Chaal Jeevi Laiye, becoming the highest-grossing Gujarati film in India.
 By Day 38 of its theatrical run, the film had an estimated net total of ₹52.75 crore, with daily collections reported at approximately ₹6.5 crore following ₹4.5 crore the previous day.

+By the 51st day of its release, it became the first Gujarati film to gross over ₹100 crore worldwide.

-The film’s week-by-week performance – particularly the sharp increase beginning in the fourth week was noted as an unusual box-office pattern for Gujarati cinema.
+The film's week-by-week performance – particularly the sharp increase beginning in the fourth week was noted as an unusual box-office pattern for Gujarati cinema.
 Its sustained earnings were cited as an indication of the expanding commercial potential of regional films, supported by positive word of mouth and continued audience interest in devotional-themed storytelling.

+Critical reception

+Naquiyah Maimoon of PNN rated it 4 out 5.
+She praised the fresh theme, performances, cinematography and editing, direction.
+She noted quiet middle part of film, underdeveloped backstories, niche audience for the topic of spirituality and dealing with underperformance when she reviewed it during the first week.
+Sameer Ahire of Movie Talkies rated it 3.5/5 and praised the story, theme, performances, direction, music and editing while citing low budget production.

+Accolades

+In May 2026, the film became the first Gujarati film to be screened at Cannes Film Festival.